 Students in Grade 11 will focus on food and beverage service including dining room and banquet service.
 Students start to prepare for Skills USA competition and the food and beverage performance assessment.
-Guest service and business etiquette in the workplace is a primary focus of grade 11.
 Juniors continue to develop their portfolio which includes completion of job applications and cover letters.
-Soft skill development, including critical thinking, communication skills and problem solving are developed in grade 11.
-Juniors also continue with training through Virtual Business Restaurant and Virtual Business Personal Finance online simulations.
+Soft skill development, including critical thinking, communication skills and problem solving are developed in Grade 11.
 Students will demonstrate the highest standard of food safety training by completing ServSafe Certification through the National Restaurant Association.
-Students do extensive preparation for job interviews by doing live job interviews.
 Students also prepare a resume and cover letter as well as do mock interviews with industry professionals.
 Students reaching an acceptable level of proficiency may be eligible for Work-Based Learning (WBL).
 Technology-related mathematics, reading, writing, vocabulary and science are integrated throughout the curriculum.
+Junior students will complete an in-depth study of front office operations and explore the guest cycle starting with reservations continuing through check-out.